 3.9 Bright World works to ensure that all members of staff are aware that the responsibility for specific safeguarding issues and child protection from all forms of abuse belongs to everyone, and that families, communities and professionals must work together to promote their welfare.

 3.10.
-Bright World Guardianships Designated Safeguarding Officer (DSO) is Lana Foster.
-Concerns about any member of staff must be reported to the DSO or directly to a statutory authority including Crimestoppers or the NSPCC Whistleblowing Hotline.
+Bright World Guardianships Designated Safeguarding Lead (DSL) is Lana Foster.
+Concerns about any member of staff must be reported to the DSL or directly to a statutory authority including Crimestoppers or the NSPCC Whistleblowing Hotline.

-3.11 The DSO has lead responsibility for safeguarding and child protection and is expected to:
+3.11 The DSL has lead responsibility for safeguarding and child protection and is expected to: